If you have come across this weird sensation before, you may have wondered why does parmesan taste like pineapple?

 It should have a sharp, tangy flavor with a very distinct smell.

-However, there is actually a connection between the pineapple taste and the more unpleasant smell.
+However, there is a connection between the pineapple taste and the more unpleasant smell.

 They are both caused by a chemical compound called methyl butyrate.